zama-ai/concrete-ml/docs/user/basics/installing.md

 docker run --rm -it -p 8888:8888 -v /host/path:/data zamafhe/concrete-ml:v0.1.0
 ```

-This will launch a **Concrete ML** enabled jupyter server in the docker, that you can access from your browser.
+This will launch a **Concrete-ML** enabled Jupyter server in Docker, that you can access from your browser.

-Alternatively, you can just open a shell in the docker with or without volumes:
+Alternatively, you can just open a shell in Docker with or without volumes:

 ```shell
 docker run --rm -it zamafhe/concrete-ml:v0.2.0 /bin/bash